vigoferrel/quantum-nlp-service/CONTRIBUTING.md

-# Contributing to Quantum NLP Service
+# Contributing to VIGOLEONROCKS

-Thank you for your interest in contributing to Quantum NLP Service!
-This document provides guidelines and information for contributors.
+Thank you for your interest in contributing to VIGOLEONROCKS!
+This document provides guidelines for contributing to the first quantum-enhanced AI with cultural intelligence, ready for OpenRouter integration.

 ## 🚀 Quick Start